-Kevin: I’d normally say that the cops would have easily found Cash in the time it took for him to doll himself up, including shaving his legs from the looks of it, but I’ll just chalk that up to the fact that men are more efficient at everything, including doing the shit that women take forever at.
+Kevin: I’d normally say that the cops would have easily found Cash in the time it took for him to doll himself up, including shaving his legs from the looks of it, but I’ll just chalk that up to the fact that men are faster at everything, including being women.

 Mike: Tango’s captain then tracks him down at his sister’s house, which you would think would be under SWAT team surveillance, especially since an inmate broke out of prison and multiple people died, but of course it’s not.
 They sent 50 uniformed cops to Kiki’s burlesque job, but zero cops to her actual home …

 Kevin: Also when Cash is back at Tango’s strangely not-under-surveillance house and getting a massage from Katherine, he’s still under the impression she is sort of Tango’s girlfriend, but he’s still obviously planning on fucking her the first chance he gets, correct?